 Aarhus: Cultural Capital

 The ARoS Art Museum with its iconic “Your Rainbow Panorama” represents Aarhus’s commitment to blending art and community.
-This circular walkway of colored glass offers breathtaking kaleidoscopic views of the cityscape below.
+This circular walkway of colored glass offers impressive kaleidoscopic views of the cityscape below.

 I also visited Den Gamle By (The Old Town), an open-air museum that recreates Danish life from the 18th century to modern times, complete with costumed guides and charming streets that brought history to life before my eyes.